 - Eye-Level – this view shows the product as you’d see it when looking at it straight on.

-- High Angle – this view shows the product as you’d see it if you were looking down at it from an angle.
+- High Angle – this view shows the product as you’d see it if you looked down at it from an angle.

-- Low Angle – this view shows the product as you’d see it if you were looking up at it from the floor.
+- Low Angle – this view shows the product as you’d see it if you looked up at it from the floor.

 - Bird’s Eye – this view shows the product as you’d see it if you were standing over it.

-Depending on your product, you may also want to consider including close-up shots of your product that will allow you to capture features that showcase the product’s quality.
-Get in close to capture things like print detail, fabric, texture, or other specific elements of your product that your customers will want to inspect in more detail.
+Depending on your product, you may also want to consider including close-up shots that will allow you to capture features that showcase the product’s quality.
+Get close to capture things like print detail, fabric, texture, or other specific elements of your product that your customers will want to inspect in more detail.

 It’s Time to Start Shooting

 Get your products out, and start shooting.
-Test different angles, play around with the lighting by using a reflector, take close-ups and full product shots, just start shooting, you’ll see how quickly it is to get the hang of it.
+Test different angles, play around with the lighting by using a reflector, take close-ups and full product shots, and just start shooting; you’ll see how quickly it is to get the hang of it.

 Avoid using the zoom feature on the camera, as this will reduce the image quality.
 Instead, move the camera closer to the product to get the desired shot.
 Oh, and avoid using the selfie camera – it isn’t as good as the camera on the back of your phone.